Generalized Anxiety Disorder (GAD) information:

 For more information on Anxiety.

 If you are struggling with generalized anxiety disorder, we encourage you to take steps to overcome it.
 You don’t have to suffer needlessly.
 You can regain your normal life.
-With today’s new treatments, such as the information in the members area of our website combined with Personal Coaching/Counselling/Therapy, you can overcome generalized anxiety disorder.
+With today’s new anxiety treatments, such as the information in the members area of our website combined with anxiety counseling and therapy, you can overcome generalized anxiety disorder.

 - Anxiety and panic attacks symptoms can be powerful experiences.
 Find out what they are and how to stop them.